locationtech/geomesa/docs/user/convert/premade/index.rst

 =================================

-GeoMesa Tools distributions contain several prepackaged converters for common, publicly available data sources listed below.
-These are bundled with the command-line tools in the GeoMesa binary distributions in individual directories in ``conf/sfts``, which are included by the ``conf/reference.conf`` file.
+GeoMesa Tools distributions contain several prepackaged converters for common, publicly available data sources.
+These converters are bundled with the command-line tools in the GeoMesa binary distributions, in individual directories under ``conf/sfts``, which are included by the ``conf/reference.conf`` file.

 These prepackaged converters can also be obtained in a JAR that can be placed on the classpath